 - District Level Administrators and Building Operations met to review all guidance related to cleaning and disinfecting of buildings and to review the Safety Protocols and Surfaces sections of the State of Michigan Guidelines for Operating Schools Safely, the Center for Disease Control guidelines for cleaning and disinfection, and the MIOSHA Emergency Rules to align protocols and procedures with the requirements and recommendations. - Each building custodial individual or team and administrator toured their building and identified areas that might need additional cleaning procedures throughout the building.
 A scope of work for custodial staff has been developed based on these reviews. - Staff and students will practice good hand hygiene and wash their hands as they enter the classroom when they enter each facility.
-All frequently touched surfaces will be cleaned by staff at least every four hours. - Use of shared objects (e.g., gym or physical education equipment, art supplies, toys, games) should be cleaned and disinfected between each use and at the end of the day, following the instructions for the use of the products. - Technology devices (i.e. student computers/keyboards/touch screens/touch stylus) shall be disinfected after each use.
+All frequently touched surfaces will be cleaned by staff regularly. - Use of shared objects (e.g., gym or physical education equipment, art supplies, toys, games) should be cleaned and disinfected between each use and at the end of the day, following the instructions for the use of the products. - Technology devices (i.e. student computers/keyboards/touch screens/touch stylus) shall be disinfected after each use.
 Technology device covers will be provided for shared units and those will be disinfected between each use.
 Alcohol wipes will be provided for this cleaning process. - The use of the pool at High Point will be limited to ensure proper physical distancing.
 A plan of use shall be documented and approved by the High Point Supervisor. - When groups of students are in attendance, they will be assigned a table/desk/workstation to reduce cross contamination. - Provide List N disinfectant wipes to classroom staff to wipe down desks, tables, keyboards, manipulatives, or other shared supplies.
 If List N wipes are not available, provide a List N disinfectant spray to classroom staff and train on proper disinfecting procedures, chemical storage, etc. as mentioned below.
-Provide sanitizing wipes also if List N wipes are not available. - Outdoor playground equipment will be cleaned daily by the custodial team.
-If staff know they will be utilizing public play equipment, they should attempt to bring disinfecting wipes with them; at a minimum, they should bring an adequate supply of hand sanitizer to be used before and after the use of the equipment. - Training for operations staff on cleaning materials and protocols has been provided and will be repeated prior to any on-site instruction.
+Provide sanitizing wipes also if List N wipes are not available. - Training for operations staff on cleaning materials and protocols has been provided and will be repeated prior to any on-site instruction.
 This training includes the use of PPE when cleaning, protocols for the classroom and storage of cleaning materials. - A training on cleaning materials and protocols will be provided to the classroom staff at a meeting prior to school resuming in-person.
 This training will show the use of PPE when cleaning, protocols for the classroom and storage of cleaning materials.